cauldronio/cauldron-deployment/README.md

     local               cauldron_volume
     ...
     ```

     If everything works correctly, you can:

     - **Analyze** some repositories at https://localhost:9000

+    If it doesn't work, check the Troubleshooting section, below.

 - **`remove_cauldron.yml`**.
 With this playbook you can remove all the containers, images, volumes, networks and configuration generated.